-We can now offer audios of Lehmann teaching Lieder, mélodie, and art song in alphabetical order.
+Besides the master classes found in the iBooks Volumes 3, 4, and 5, we offer audios in website format of Lehmann teaching Lieder, mélodie, and art song in alphabetical order.
 You can also hear her in master classes in arias and opera scenes in alphabetical order.
 Lehmann’s master classes of art song cycles are now available.
+These aren’t as complete as the master classes found in the iBooks which we have converted to the website format.

 Besides teaching privately, Lehmann gave many master classes throughout the world, as well as at the Music Academy of the West, in Santa Barbara, California.
 I have a page on which I try to list “all” of her students.